mycatchenpi/ad_android/README.md

             .build();

     How to get your ipv4 address?
-    Open command line, enter "ipconfig", press enter key, tehn you will see your ipv4 adress.
+    Open command line, enter "ipconfig", press enter key, then you will see your ipv4 adress.
     Replace baseUrl in Retrofit.Builder() with your own address.